US-101 Marin-Sonoma Narrows Carpool Lanes Update

 State and Federal Laws Regarding HOV Lanes and Occupancy Requirements

 State and federal laws allow the establishment of HOV lanes on public roads.
-State legislation governing the development and operation of HOV lanes on State highways has existed since 1969, while federal laws with the same objection were passed in 1970.
+State legislation governing the development and operation of HOV lanes on State highways has existed since 1969, while federal laws with the same objectives were passed in 1970.

 The State laws are Section 21655.5 of the California Vehicle Code and Section 149 of the California Streets and Highways Code which grant Caltrans the authority to establish HOV lanes on State highways, and to designate the vehicle occupancy requirements, and the hours of operation.